Student Handbook

 Phase one (1) is an 18-week ONLINE course where students will learn through Word documents, PowerPoint presentations converted into PDF files, videos during the online session, self-study from indicated readings, the online discussion forum and inquiry-based learning.
 The PowerPoint presentations are helpful in those modules where visual learning is emphasised.
 The videos demonstrate the 100 Kodokan techniques and the Nage no Kata correctly.
 These videos are recorded in the Kodokan Judo Institute, where Kodokan instructors demonstrate the techniques.
 These videos are the primary source of information on these techniques.

 Phase two (2) is a 1-week practical session, a face-to-face programme.
 Refer to the General Assessment Methods section of the Student Handbook to learn more about the PS.
+The practical session must be completed within two (2) years from the 18-week online phase completion date.

 The Undergraduate Certificate in Judo Instructor programme is a blended programme.
 The assessments of the programme are the following: